snackabra/docs/README.rst

 =======================

-This repo contains all documentation and specifications related to ``snackabra``, the resulting output is hosted on:
+This repo contains all documentation and specifications related to ``snackabra``, both client library and servers, etc, the resulting output is hosted on:

 * https://snackabra.readthedocs.io
 * https://snackabra.io (previous version, 0.4.x)